Web3secNews/blog/src/content/blog/gas-optimization-deep-dive-v1.md

 Thank you for reading ✌🏻

-**Please feel free to share your feedback & stay tuned for the upcoming “Gas optimization Techniques✅**
+**Please feel free to share your feedback & stay tuned for the upcoming “Gas Optimization Deep Dive Series ✅**

 > Written By